www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

          * [ ] Remove constraint nodes in order to check, what causes the issue.
          * [ ] Implement a faster database implementation, which speed up is based on line based value storage, instead of column based value storage, which in turn can avoid copying values, when lines are transferred from one database to a another one.
+CURRENT
          * [ ] Speed up constraint nodes by improving free or used demand and supply handling.
          * [x] Implement faster allocations database for faster constraint nodes. -> This is not needed, because the bulk of slowness is not caused by the slow allocations implementation.
            * [x] Rename Allocations to Assignments.